10 Common Mistakes to Avoid When Retouching Product Photos (Even Pros Make Them!)

 Exposure is the foundation of an image’s tone, mood, and detail clarity.
 In product photography, exposure mistakes can ruin an image by hiding critical product details or misrepresenting the product altogether.
 Overexposure flattens textures and blows out highlights, while underexposure obscures features in murky shadows.
 For photographers working in e-commerce, mastering exposure is critical to delivering professional-grade results that meet client expectations.

-Textural Accuracy: Overexposure destroys micro-details in textures like leather grains, fabric weaves, or fine engravings on metal surfaces, making high-value products like jewelry or luxury items appear cheap.
+Overexposure can destroy the micro-details in textures, such as leather grains, fabric weaves, or fine engravings on metal surfaces, making high-value products like jewelry or luxury items appear less valuable.
 Underexposure swallows up details in shadows, erasing subtle features like stitching or beveled edges.
 Both issues diminish the product’s perceived quality.

 Color Accuracy Through Exposure: Overexposure washes out colors, altering their vibrancy and realism.
 For example, an emerald-green dress might appear pale or even yellowish, leading to customer disappointment.
 Underexposure can oversaturate tones, making neutral shades like beige or pastel hues look muddled.
 Accurate exposure allows the product’s true colors to come through.